Class Setup

 data integrity violation.

-Use the methods defined in the Settings
+Use the methods defined in the Settings class to view all database

 settings stored in the layout file and to modify some of them or refactor the database to safely change the structure of the